yykids/Log-Crash-Search/zh/unity-ios-sdk-guide.md

 ```

 - Parameters
   - strMsg: string
-		- [in] 전송할 log 메세지
+    - [in] Log messages to send

 ### Handled Exception